CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-01.md

 1. Prompt flow is a feature within the Azure AI Studio that allows you to author flows.
 Flows are executable workflows that often consist of three parts:

     - **Inputs**: Inputs stand for the data passed into the flow.
-It can be different data types like strings, integers, or boolean.
+It can be different data types, like strings, integers, or boolean.
     - **Nodes**: Nodes represent tools that perform data processing, task execution, or algorithmic operations.
     - **Outputs**: Outputs is all about the data produced by the flow.